mewh/mewh.github.io/content/posts/first.md

 I'll see how it goes if I need to do more customising, but so far Hugo looks great.

-At some point I also want to look into the feasibility of using Hugo for sites for customers that want to be able to add and modify content themselves.
+At some point I also want to look into the feasibility of using Hugo for sites for clients that want to be able to add and modify content themselves.
 I know there are some nice markdown editors for github, or one can use github directly, but the layperson wants something like WordPress's interface.